Blue Planet Eyes

 Blue Planet Eyes is the debut studio album by Australian rock band the Preatures, released on 30 September 2014 through Mosy Recordings and Universal Music Australia.

 Blue Planet Eyes debuted and peaked at number 4 on the ARIA Albums Chart and was certified gold in 2018.
-The single version of the song "It Gets Better," retitled as "Better Than It Ever Could Be", was featured in the online setlist for Guitar Hero Live in 2015.
+The single version of the song "It Gets Better", retitled "Better Than It Ever Could Be", was featured in the online setlist for Guitar Hero Live in 2015.

 The album includes their 2013 breakthrough single, "Is This How You Feel?".